Dylan Gambrell: Playing career

 Gambrell appeared in 50 games in the 2019–20 season, scoring five goals and eleven points.
 During the 2020–21 season, Gambrell appeared in 49 games, scoring five goals and twelve points.
 He led the team's forwards in ice time on the penalty kill.
 After the 2020–21 season, he signed a one-year contract extension.

 On October 9, 2021, Gambrell was placed on waivers after he was beaten out in training camp for the final spot on the Sharks roster by Jasper Weatherby.
 He went unclaimed and Gambrell was assigned by the Sharks to the AHL to start the season with the San Jose Barracuda.
 After making two appearances with the Barracuda he was traded by the Sharks to the Ottawa Senators in exchange for a seventh-round pick in 2022 on October 24, 2021.
 Gambrell was recalled to Ottawa following the trade.
 He was acquired to provide depth following a series of injuries to Ottawa's centers.
 He finished the season with the Senators, registering three goals and seven points in 63 games.
 Gambrell signed a one-year extension with the Senators on June 15, 2022.
 During the 2022–23 season Gambrell played in 60 games scoring four goals and 10 points.

 On July 3, 2023, Gambrell was signed as a free agent to a one-year, $775,000 contract with the Toronto Maple Leafs for the season.
 Gambrell attended the Maple Leafs 2023 training camp, but failed to make the team.
 He was placed on waivers on October 8, and after going unclaimed, was assigned to the Maple Leafs' AHL affiliate, the Toronto Marlies.
 He remained with the Marlies for the duration of the season, posting 36 points through 66 regular season games.
 In the 2024 Calder Cup playoffs, he added one goal in three games for the Marlies.

 On July 2, 2024, Gambrell joined his fourth NHL organization in signing as a free agent to a one-year, two-way contract with the Columbus Blue Jackets.
 After clearing waivers, Gambrell was assigned to Columbus' AHL affiliate, the Cleveland Monsters, for the 2024–25 season.

+After a lone season under AHL contract with the Iowa Wild, and having contributed at a point-per-game pace through 35 appearances, Gambrell was signed to a one-year, two-way contract with NHL affiliate, the Minnesota Wild, for the season on July 1, 2026.